frostealth/Kronika/README.md

 $datetime = $datetime->shiftTimezone(new \DateTimeZone('+01:00'));
 echo $datetime->format(\DateTimeInterface::ATOM);  // '2025-12-31T13:00:00+01:00'

-// getting the duration from one "ZonedDateTime" to another
+// getting the duration from one "ZonedDateTime" to another one
 $duration = $datetime->until(new \DateTime('2026-01-14T12:30:15+00:00'));
 $days     = $duration->days();     // 14
 $hours    = $duration->hours();    // 0